-Katy Perry fools internet with fake AI photos of Met Gala
+Katy Perry Fools Internet With Fake AI Photos Of Met Gala

 Other fakes also emerged of the evening, including images of singer Rihanna and actor Selena Gomez.

-Although AI has often been used to create harmful and sexualised images of celebrities, some are now embracing the technology themselves.
+Although AI has often been used to create harmful images of celebrities, some are now embracing the technology themselves.

 Earlier this year, British singer-songwriter FKA Twigs revealed she had built a deepfake version of herself.